writethedocs/www/docs/conf/prague/2019/news/announcing-schedule.rst

 Announcing Full Schedule & Tickets Almost Sold Out
 ==================================================

-Although it hasn't been that long since our last update, we have some big news to share with you all!
+Although it hasn't been that long since our last update, we have some big news to share with you all.

 Tickets are almost sold out!
 -----------------------